gruenkraut/ESPEasy/README.md

 # ESPEasy
 # Fork with new parameters for the PWM Module
 # Add the modules P_121 und P_122 for the WIFI candle
+# and make some changes to make them run.
+See comment in the P_121 file

 Easy MultiSensor device based on ESP8266